Matriz88/vanilla-delegation/extras/performance-test.md

 From results below the difference is minimal but `event-delegation` lookup mechanism is slightly faster at first hits.

-Then browser optimizes execution and difference is even lower than before.
+Then browser optimizes execution and both libraries are equally fast.

+The advantage of `event-delegation` library is its lookup optimization.
+Look at [how to guide](/extras/how-delegation-lookup-works.md) to see how it works.

 | event-delegation |             |                        |  delegate   |             |                        |
 |------------------|-------------|------------------------|-------------|-------------|------------------------|